fragarco/abasc/docs/en/abasc.md

 PRINT "Tiempo ="; (TIME - T!) / 300.0; "s"   ' If TIME(0) was used, subtracting is unnecessary
 ```

-Finally, if BASC detects that the value returned by `TIME` is being converted to an integer, it applies an optimization that avoids using real numbers.
+Finally, if ABASC detects that the value returned by `TIME` is being converted to an integer, it applies an optimization that avoids using real numbers.
 However, the programmer should be cautious when using `TIME` in this way, since the value wraps around every 3 seconds due to the lower precision of integers.

 ```basic
 TIME(0)